Thank you for subscribing to OptinMonster!

-We are excited to be a part of your lead generation strategy.
-We will be sharing our best tips, techniques, and resources to help you boost your conversions, reduce cart abandonment, and get more email subscribers.
+We’re excited to be a part of your lead generation strategy!
+We’ll be sharing our best tips, techniques, and resources to help you boost your conversions, reduce cart abandonment, and get more email subscribers.

 But before we do that, we want to make sure that you can receive all of our emails.